peadargrant/automation/lab01_client_setup/setup_lab.md

 ### Web access

-As you can see from the URL, `git` uses `https` and other protocols to work with so-called remotes.
+As you can see from the URL, `git` uses `https` and other protocols to work with so-called *remotes*.
 Because I have used GitHub you can browse all the course files via the web including on your smartphone.
-This is *not* a substitute for cloning and updating the course files!
+This is *not* a substitute for cloning and updating the course files yourself!

 ### OneDrive issues